c10b10/wp-cli-deploy/README.md

 You can __optionally__ define a constant with bash code which is called at the end of the subcommand execution.

-You can use placeholders with the deploy environment variables.
-Some of the list of environment variables is:
+You can refer to environment variables using placeholders.
+Some of the available environment variables are:
 * `env`: The environment handle
 * `command`: The subcommand (Currently `push`, `pull`, or `dump`).
 * `what`: The what argument value for the `push` or `pull` subcommand.